 - OTC Fixes: Try one of the many anti-hangover remedies found at convenience store registers and drug stores.
 I have heard good and bad things about these, but have never tried them personally.

 - Eat: Grab a bite to eat at the bar.
 This is when greasy fries would be okay because it is a snack that will keep your stomach full and add extra material to absorb the alcohol.
 Bar peanuts, popcorn, or any type of food will do the job.

 - The Order of the Drink: Memorize this rhyme and abide by it, it may save you a lot of pain.
 "Liquor before beer, never fear.
 Beer before liquor, never sicker."
-Some will say that it is a myth, and that may be so, but remember that no matter which order you drink in, quantity is the biggest factor.
+Some will say that it is a myth, and that may be so.
+However, no matter which order you drink in, quantity is the biggest factor.

 - Alternate alcoholic with non-alcoholic beverages: This trick will slow your alcohol consumption down while giving you something to drink.
-Choose water, fruit juices or light carbonated beverages and drink one for every alcoholic drink you consume.
+Choose water, fruit juices, or light carbonated beverages like tonic or club soda and drink one for every alcoholic drink you consume.
 If you are worried about what your friends may think, order a mocktail or dress up a straight virgin beverage with a garnish and lie.
 Call Sprite or 7-Up with a lime a Vodka Tonic or orange juice a Screwdriver or cranberry juice with a lime a Cape Codder.
-They are probably too drunk to know the difference and who cares anyway, you will feel so much better in the morning than they will, HA!
+They are probably too drunk to know the difference and who cares anyway.
+You will feel so much better in the morning than they will.

-- Before Bed: Once you make it home and before you crash on the bed, force yourself to drink a glass of water and take some Vitamin B. This is also not the time to take any headache medicine (Acetaminophen, Ibuprofen, Aspirin) as they could seriously damage your liver.
+- Before Bed: Once you make it home and before you crash on the bed, force yourself to drink a glass of water and take some Vitamin B. This is also not the time to take any headache medicine (acetaminophen, ibuprofen, aspirin, etc.) as they could seriously damage your liver.